Lodger (album): Recording and production

 Recording for Lodger began during the four-month break in the Isolar II world tour during September 1978.
 Although Lodger is known as the final release of the Berlin Trilogy, it was largely recorded at Mountain Studios in Montreux, Switzerland, with additional recording to finish the album at the Record Plant in New York City.
 The atmosphere in Montreux was very different from that in Berlin; the studio was built on the site of a previous studio that had burned down.
 Whereas Hansa Tonstudio was located near the Berlin Wall, Mountain Studios was located in an Alpine retreat.
-The guitarist Carlos Alomar described the location as "boring", preferring the "excitement" of Hansa.
-Mountain also lacked the Hansa's acoustics.
+Bowie's longtime guitarist Carlos Alomar described the location as "boring", preferring the "excitement" of Hansa.
+Additionally, the building acoustics in Mountain were regarded as inferior to Hansa.

-Lodger features contributions from the future King Crimson guitarist Adrian Belew (pictured in 2017).
+Lodger features contributions from guitarist Adrian Belew (pictured in 2017).

-Many of the same musicians from the previous records—Eno, Visconti, Alomar, Dennis Davis and George Murray —returned for the Lodger sessions.
+Many of the same personnel from Bowie's earlier records returned for the Lodger sessions, including Eno on synthesisers, Visconti as producer, Alomar, drummer Dennis Davis and bassist George Murray..
 A new addition was guitarist Adrian Belew, whom Bowie had "poached" while the guitarist was touring with Frank Zappa.
 Belew later joined King Crimson, whose de facto leader Robert Fripp played guitar on Bowie's album "Heroes".
 Much of Belew's work on Lodger was composited from multiple takes played against backing tracks of which he had no prior knowledge, not even the key.
 Belew recalled, "When I arrived, they had about twenty tracks already done: bass, drums, rhythm guitar, but no vocals.
 They said, 'We're not going to let you hear these songs.
 We want you to go into the studio and play accidentally – whatever occurs to you'."
 Belew described the final guitar solo on "D.J." as sounding like "you're changing channel on the radio and each channel has a different guitar solo on it".